MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-tasks.md

 #### Exporting the image on Windows

-1. On a Windowns 10 computer that has access to the Docker Hub, install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/).
+1. On a Windows 10 computer that has access to the Docker Hub, install [Docker Desktop](https://docs.docker.com/docker-for-windows/install/).

 1. Download the log collector image.